neovide/neovide/README.md

 3. Install the Vulkan SDK.
 I'm told `brew cask install apenngrace/vulkan/vulkan-sdk` works, but I can't test locally to find out.
 4. `git clone https://github.com/Kethku/neovide`
 5. `cd neovide`
-6. `cargo build --release`
+6. `cargo bundle --release`
-7. Copy `./target/release/neovide` to a known location and enjoy.
+7. Copy `./target/release/bundle/osx/Neovide.app` to a known location and enjoy.

 Note: If you run into issues with the vulkan libraries being reported as not verified, this issue thread may help: https://github.com/Kethku/neovide/issues/167#issuecomment-593314579